guchenghao/Notes-for-VR-Papers-and-HCI/Education/Digital Transformations of Classrooms in Virtual Reality.md

 # Result or Conclusion
 ---

-- Our results indicate that **participants located in the back** of the virtual classroom may have diffculty extracting information during the lecture
+- Our results indicate that **participants located in the back** of the virtual classroom may have difficulty extracting information during the lecture

 - if the **avatars in the classroom are visualized in realistic styles**, participants may attend the lecture in a more focused manner instead of being distracted by the visualization styles of the avatars

 - **Few indicators** were obtained from **the evaluation of the different hand-raising behaviors** of peer-learners, providing a general understanding of attention towards peer-learner performance

-- These fndings ofer **valuable insights about design decisions** in the VR classroom environment
+- These findings offer **valuable insights about design decisions** in the VR classroom environment
 ---

 # Comment